nomad-coe/nomad-parser-atk/README.md

-This is a NOMAD parser for [QuantumATK](https://www.synopsys.com/silicon/quantumatk.html).
-It will read QuantumATK input and output files and provide all information in NOMAD's unified Metainfo based Archive format.
+This is a NOMAD parser for [AtomistixToolKit](https://www.synopsys.com/silicon/quantumatk.html).
+It will read AtomistixToolKit input and output files and provide all information in NOMAD's unified Metainfo based Archive format.

 ## Preparing code input and output file for uploading to NOMAD